Dy-zaster/Artes-Arcanas/Docs/README.md

 - Favor C#-style naming (PascalCase for types/methods, camelCase for locals/fields with `_` prefix for private fields).
 - Mirror the original client's feature set incrementally: first render loop and scene graph, then asset loading, UI, networking, and gameplay systems.
 - Document new architectural decisions inside `Docs/` (see `MigrationPlan.md`).

+## Current MonoGame client snapshot

+The new client already boots with the extracted JSON data and renders the sample maps via a camera-driven tile renderer.

+- Use `dotnet run` under `MonoGameClient/src/Laa.Monogame.Client` to launch the prototype scene.
+- Pan with `WASD`/arrow keys, zoom with the mouse wheel or `+`/`-`.
+- Toggle metadata overlays: `Tab` cycles through sensors → nests → merchants → all → off, number keys `0-4` jump directly to None/Sensors/Nests/Merchants/All.
+- Console logs report which map and content payloads were loaded; this helps validate repository wiring before gameplay systems exist.

 Refer to `Docs/MigrationPlan.md` for the step-by-step porting strategy.